Linear scalability of density functional theory calculations without imposing electron localization: Method

 Equations (\ref{eq:Smat})-(\ref{eq:RDM}) and the techniques of their application discussed above form a series of nonlinear equations that must be solved together, to give the self-consistent-field (SCF) solution.
 The procedure is iterative and uses the direct inversion of the iterative subspace (DIIS) convergence acceleration method \citep{pulay1982improved}.
 Once converged various expectation values such as charges and multipoles, density of states and polarizability can be calculated, as well as forces on the nuclei \citep{shpiro2021forcesfrom}, which can be used for structure optimization.

-In order to check and validate the implementation of the algorithm outlined above, we show in figure~\ref{fig:ComparisonDOS} the density of states (DOS) of a cluster of 100 water molecules, obtained with our program, and with the commercially available quantum chemistry program Q-Chem \citep{shao2015advances}, using three different basis-sets, ranging from single to triple zeta quality (STO-3G, 6-31G and 6-311G).
-Overall, there is a clear trend visible that the two different DOSs become almost identical as the basis set quality grows.
-For the smallest STO-3G basis-set the results differ the most, due to a shift in energy between the two DOSs.
-The DOSs computed in the bigger 6-31G basis set are much closer and for the 6-311G basis set both our and Q-Chem's DOSs are in close to perfect agreement.
-It is important to note, that whereas Q-Chem is an all-electron program, meaning that all electrons are described explicitly, our implementation treats core electrons with pseudopotentials.
-The discrepancies for the smaller basis-sets between the two codes can very likely be attributed to this fact.
-We stress that our results change very little for the different basis-sets in the gap region ($\lyxmathsym{\textendash}4~\text{eV}$) which is usually of the highest interest in the energy spectrum.
+In order to check and validate the implementation of the algorithm outlined above, we show in Figure~\ref{fig:ComparisonDOS} the density of states (DOS) shifted for the chemical potential $\mu$ of a cluster of 100 water molecules, obtained with our program, and with the all-electron calculation performed in the commercially available quantum chemistry program Q-Chem \citep{shao2015advances}.
+Our code used $\beta=100E_{h}^{-1}$ but we tested also larger values of $\beta$ to ascertain that the results are visibly identical.
+We made comparisons using three different basis sets, ranging from single to triple zeta quality (STO-3G, 6-31G and 6-311G).
+To complement the picture, we also give the frontier orbital energies, band gaps and chemical potentials corresponding to these calculations in Table~\ref{tab:levels}.

+Looking at the shifted DOS, both the results of Q-Chem and those of the present code converge to indistinguishable values close to that of the all-electron highest quality basis calculation.
+This validates our present code's calculations, even though a small shift still exists between the chemical potentials (-0.6 eV), as seen in Table~\ref{tab:levels}.
+It is noteworthy that the DOS in our code is less sensitive to basis set quality than the all-electron code, where for the smallest STO-3G basis set the all-electron calculations deviate strongly from the converged basis set values, showing a large ($6.3$eV) shift and a band gap which is more than a factor two too large.
+The stability of our calculations in comparison to Q-Chem can be attributed to the use of the norm-conserving pseudopotentials.
+Indeed, in the supplementary material F we show that effective core potentials stabilize the Q-Chem small basis set calculations as well.

+An additional validation of our approach can be found in the supplementary material G, where we compare the potential energy surface of the $\text{H}_{2}$ molecule calculated with both our code and Q-Chem and where we show the influence of the grid spacing on the accuracy of the calculation.
+Overall, the approximations that we employ lead to a systematic difference of $\sim0.2\text{\%}$ in the electronic energy when compared with Q-Chem for most of the examined distance range (and maximally $\sim0.4\%$) and a small corrugation which appears when the gridpoint spacing is larger than the width of the smallest Gaussian primitive.
+The relative errors in the electronic energy, and the fact that they are mostly a rigid shift, lead to deviance of the order of 0.05eV in the bond energy, much smaller than typical 6-311G basis set errors\citep{jensen2017theelephant}.